openpacemaker

 Full detail on your most recent activity: distance, pace, HR zones, GAP, and how it compared to the plan.

-Week-by-week training plan overview showing each week's sessions and total planned km.
+Week-by-week training plan overview showing each week’s sessions and total planned km, with buttons for editing, rescheduling, and regenerating.

 Analysis